WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 #### 2.4.1.4 Communications Security

-The Whiteflag Protocol leverages blockchain technology to ensure authentication, data integrity and non-repudiation.
-The blockchains ensures that any message ever sent will be verifiable, unalterable and available to anybody, even to participants that start to use the protocol later in time.
+The Whiteflag Protocol leverages blockchain technology to ensure data integrity, non-repudiation and historical continuity.
+The underlying blockchain(s) ensure(s) that any message ever sent will be verifiable, unalterable and available to anybody, even to participants that start to use the protocol later in time.

-In blockchain systems, an electronic token (often called a coin) is defined as a chain of digital signatures.
-These tokens are constructed of input and output channels, which can be used to include data in a transaction.
-An owner transfers a token to the next by digitally signing a hash of the previous transaction and the public key of the next owner and adding these to the end of the token.
-A sender can verify the signatures to verify the chain of ownership.

-Public blockchain networks using the proof-of-work consensus model (Nakamoto consensus) timestamp transactions by hashing them into an ongoing chain of hash-based proof-of-work, forming a record that cannot be changed without redoing the proof-of-work.
+Blockchain networks using the proof-of-work consensus model (Nakamoto consensus) timestamp transactions by hashing them into an ongoing chain of hash-based proof-of-work, forming a record that cannot be changed without redoing the proof-of-work.

 The timestamp proves that the data must have existed at the time in order to get into the hash.
 Each timestamp includes the previous timestamp in its hash, forming a chain, with each additional timestamp reinforcing the ones before it.

-Blockchain networks using a different consensus model (such as proof-of-stake) are currently in an experimental phase and have not yet been proven to work securely at large scale.
-At this point, it is not advised to use any other type of public blockchain system than those using a proof-of-work based consensus model.
+The hash chain of blocks provides an unchangeable historical record, which is verifiable by anyone.

-Nodes can leave and rejoin the blockchain and thus the Whiteflag Network at will, accepting the proof-of-work chain as validation of what happened while they were gone.
+Nodes can leave and rejoin a blockchain network and thus the Whiteflag Network at will, accepting the proof-of-work chain as validation of what happened while they were gone.
 Upon rejoining, missing blocks are downloaded, verified and added to the nodes' local copy of the database until it has caught up with the network and is in sync (again).

-The hash chain of blocks provides an unchangeable historical record, which is verifiable to anyone and goes all the way back to the first block ever created by the network.

 #### 2.4.1.5 Data Security

-Even though the Whiteflag Protocol is not designed with message confidentiality specifically in mind, the protocol does allow encryption for message confidentiality by defining the means to optionally encrypt the message contents.
-This is described in detail in 4.1.4.
+The Whiteflag Protocol the protocol provides optional message confidentiality using an AES based encryption scheme to encrypt the message contents.
+This is described in detail in 4.1.4 Encryption.

-The Whiteflag Protocol does not specify how the encryption keys should be managed or distributed.
-It is between the originator and recipient to agree on the encryption method and key exchange.
+The encryption scheme allow for both Diffie-Hellman negotiated keys and pre-shared keys.
+The Whiteflag Protocol specifies the Diffie-Hellman key exchange, but does not specify how pre-shared encryption keys should be managed or distributed.
+It is between the originator and recipient to agree on a secure key exchange procedure.

-### 2.4.2 Message functionality
+### 2.4.2 Message Functionality

 #### 2.4.2.1 Functional Messages